What Is a Maternity Nurse?

-Having a baby is an exciting and wonderful experience, but it can also be very tiring since the baby will likely be up several times during the night.
-A short-term private maternity nurse will stay in your home and provide calm, caring and efficient services to assist the family with all the baby’s needs.
+Having a baby is an exciting and wonderful experience, but also very tiring since the baby will likely be up several times during each night.
+A short-term private maternity nurse will stay in your home and provide calm, caring and efficient services to assist the family with all of your baby’s needs.

-She is able to answer any questions the mother may have about caring for her newborn, give the mother time to recuperate and provide expert advice on breastfeeding or help establish a sleeping schedule for the baby.
+She will answer any questions the mother may have about caring for her newborn, give the mother time to recuperate, provide expert breastfeeding advice, and help establish the baby’s sleeping schedule.

-All maternity nurses have vast experience in childcare and can help you with day-to-day tasks, including preparing the nursery, bottle sterilization, nappy changing, bathing the baby, and washing the baby’s clothes.
+All of our maternity nurses have vast childcare experience and can help with day-to-day tasks including preparing the nursery, bottle sterilisation, nappy changing, bathing the baby, and washing the baby’s clothes.

 Typically, a short-term private maternity nurse will stay at your home 24-hours per day for 5-7 days a week and up to 12 weeks, but this can be tailored to your specific needs and family situation.
-Alternatively, you can choose to hire a maternity nurse who will work for eight-hour shifts or longer, on a live out basis.
+Alternatively, you can choose to hire a maternity nurse who will work for 8-hour shifts or longer on a live-out basis.

 Duties & Fees

-It is recommended that all nurses are hired by using our advanced booking system.
-All of the information about salaries is a guideline and may vary according to age, experience and location.
+It is recommended that all nurses are hired using our advanced booking system.
+All information regarding salaries is a guideline and may vary according to age, experience and location.
 All of our maternity nurses are self-employed, but are carefully selected for representation by our agency.

-Maternity nurses cost around £900+ per week for 24 hour single baby care, or £1,200 per week for multiple baby care.
+Maternity nurses cost around £900 per week for 24-hour single baby care, or around £1,200 per week for multiple baby care.

-When you choose to hire a maternity nurse, you are ensuring that you give your newborn the best care available, you can often expect to receive around the clock assistance.
-Your maternity nurse will be on hand right after the birth to ensure that child-rearing is as rewarding as possible, without exhaustion or stress.
-You will be fully supported too, with your maternity nurse offering postnatal care along with breastfeeding advice and support and a professional ally.
+When you choose to hire a maternity nurse, you ensure the best available care for your newborn and yourself with around the clock assistance.
+Your maternity nurse will be on hand right after the birth to ensure that child-rearing is as rewarding as possible while minimising exhaustion or stress.
+You will also be fully supported with your maternity nurse offering postnatal care, breastfeeding advice ,and general support as a professional ally.

-Hiring a London Governess maternity nurse comes with many advantages and benefits:
+Hiring a London Governess maternity nurse comes with many advantages:

 - You will find establishing a feeding routine easier; including breastfeeding